 \subsubsection{Convergence test}

 It is clear that we need a test to know when our chains have converged.
-We need to verify that the points in the chain are not converging to a ``false convergent point" or to a local maximum point.
+We need to verify that the points in the chain are not converging to a false convergent point or to a local maximum.
 In this sense, we need that our algorithm takes into account this possible difficulty.
-The simplest way (the informal way) to know if our chain is converging to a global maximum is by running several chains starting with different initial proposals for the parameters we are interested in.
-Then, if we see by naked eye, that all the chains seem to converge into a single region of the possible value for our parameter, we may say that our chains are converging to that region.
+The simplest way (the informal way) to know whether our chain is converging to a global maximum is by running several chains starting with different initial proposals for the parameters.
+Then, if we see by the naked eye that all chains seem to converge into a single region of the possible value for our parameter, we may say that our chains are converging to that region.

-Taking yet again the example of the coins, we can run several chains for the above example and try to estimate if the value (region) of $p$ that we found is a stationary value.
-In Figure \ref{chain2} we plot 5 different Markov chains with initial ``guess" conditions $p=0.2,0.3,0.5,0.7,0.9$.
-As we expected from the analytical result, after several steps all the chains seem to concentrate near by the same value.
+Taking yet again the example of the coins, we can run several chains for the above example and try to estimate whether the value (region) of $p$ that we found is a stationary value.
+In Figure \ref{chain2}, we plot 5 different Markov chains with initial conditions $p=0.1,0.3,0.5,0.7,0.9$.
+As we expected from the analytical result, after several steps all the chains seem to concentrate nearby the same value.

-The convergence method used above is very informal and we would like to have a better way to ensure that our result is correct.
+The convergence method used above is very informal, and we would like to have a better way to ensure that our result is correct.
 The usual test is the \textit{Gelman-Rubin} convergence criterion \cite{Gelm,Gelm2}.
-That is, by starting with $M$ chains with very different initial points and $N$ points per chain, if $\theta_i^j$ is a point in the parameter space of position $i$ and belonging to the chain $j$, we need to compute the mean of each chain
+That is, by starting with $M$ chains with very different initial points and $N$ points per chain, if $\theta_i^j$ is a point in the parameter space of position $i$ and belonging to the chain $j$, we need to compute the mean of each chain:

 and the mean of all the chains

 Then, the chain-to-chain variance $B$ is

 and the average variance of each chain is